Strain vs. Sprain: Understanding the Difference

 Differences between Strain and Sprain

 First of all, you have to find out the root of the injury?
-If you experience some sort of stiffness, soreness, tender muscle or swelling then obviously you may have a muscle strain and if you are experiencing pain, swelling or bruising, then you are suffering from a sprain.
+If you experience some sort of stiffness, muscle soreness, tender muscle or swelling then obviously you may have a muscle strain and if you are experiencing pain, swelling or bruising, then you are suffering from a sprain.

 Where Do Sprains Usually Occur?